Net Carbs vs Total Carbs – Which Should You Count On Keto?

 If you’re just starting out on the Keto diet, your head might feel like it’s swimming with numbers.

-What about the difference between net carbs and total carbs?
-Which should take precedence on Keto?
+In particular, you’re probably confused about carbs on keto.
+What’s the difference between net carbs and total carbs?
+Which should you be counting on Keto?

 We’ll clear up all these issues and more for you today.